zjffdu/zeppelin_airflow/README.md

 ![image](https://user-images.githubusercontent.com/164491/137468051-56b3f50c-f04d-463b-9768-9cc88f7fe4b2.png)

-You can enable it, then Airflow would run these Zeppelin notebooks.
+You can enable it, then Airflow would run these Zeppelin notes.

-Zeppelin would not run these notes directly, instead it would clone note and run the cloned note.
+Actually Zeppelin would not run these notes directly, instead it would clone note and run the cloned note.

 ![image](https://user-images.githubusercontent.com/164491/137468357-75f4264d-58b8-43a7-a24a-fbf647b8c5bc.png)

+# More features would come soon, stay tuned.